Code-Institute-Submissions/kickstarter-European_projects/README.md

 # Kickstarter European Projects

 This dashboard provides information on Kickstarter projects which have been launched between 2012 and January 2018.
-If gives some insite into the success/failure rate and areas of interest per country and european region.
+It gives some insite into the success/failure rate and areas of interest per country and european region.

 ## Live Link